sameersheikh2/NamasteReact/Assignment_5/theory.md

         we can export it as
         import Title from './abc.js

-3. * export as
+3.  - export as

-    - when we use * as export it will export all the components as an object with properties which we can use as obj.components.
+    * when we use \* as export it will export all the components as an object with properties which we can use as obj.components.

-     Example - {}
+    Example - import \* as title from "./Title.js"

+                title.Title
+                title.Heading

+# what is the importance of config.js file?

+- we can use config.js file to store a common value that we need to use in more than one place. using the config file we can modify the value in one place whenever needed.

+# What are React hooks?

+- React hooks provide us with the functionality to manage the state in our components.

+# Why do we need a useState hook?

+- useState hooks provide us to create state variables in our components.
+State variables allow React to update the state and trigger reconciliation to render the change.